-Under Minnesota Statute 273.08, the Assessor is responsible to review every parcel under his/her jurisdiction at least once every five years to make sure that the information used to establish market value is accurate and up to date.
+Under Minnesota Statute 273.08, appraisers are responsible to review every parcel under their jurisdiction at least once every five years to make sure that the information used to establish market value is accurate and current.

-Each year, if your district is scheduled for review, you will be mailed a notice letting you know that appraisers will be working in your neighborhood in the upcoming weeks.
-When the appraiser gets to your neighborhood, he or she will knock on your door to let you know why he or she is there.
-He or she will ask to inspect the interior of your home and to walk around the exterior in order to make sure the information on your property is up to date and accurate.
+If your district is scheduled for a property review, you will be mailed a notice requesting that you make an appointment for an interior inspection, and letting you know that your appraiser will be working in your neighborhood in the upcoming weeks.
+While in your neighborhood, the appraiser will inspect property exteriors, as well as interiors for those that have scheduled an inspection.
 In addition, he or she will be happy to answer any questions you may have at that time.

-It is our goal to assure an equitable assessment that will be fair to all property owners - that is why it is so important that we review all properties in each district.
+It is our goal to compile the best data to assure an equitable assessment that will be fair to all property owners.
+This is why it is so important that we review all properties in each district.

 The characteristics collected by the appraisers are entered into a computerized appraisal system.
-Information on actual sales are verified and updated to reflect market trends, values are calculated based on sales comparisons.
+Information on actual sales are verified and updated to reflect market trends.
+Values are calculated based on sales comparisons.
 The market value estimated by the appraiser in this way should be very close to the amount the property would sell for, if placed on the open market.
-The State Board of Equalization requires the overall level of assessment to be between 90-105% of market value.
-The City of Edina and Hennepin County consistently meet the State Board’s requirement.
+The MN Department of Revenue requires the overall level of assessment to be between 90-105% of market value.
+The City of Edina and Hennepin County consistently meet the Department’s requirement.

 The City of Edina Assessing Division mails a Value Notice to each property owner in March of every year.
 The current year's value forms the basis for the following year’s tax.